haruka-aibara/haruka-aibara/hands-on/docker-simple-cicd-demo/README.md

 3. **Deploy**
    - Updates the ECS task definition with new image IDs
    - Deploys the application to AWS ECS Fargate
+   - Waits for service stability

 ### AWS Configuration

 The application is deployed to AWS ECS Fargate with the following configuration:

-- Two containers in a single task definition
+- Two containers in a single task definition (web and api)
 - Network mode: awsvpc
 - Memory: 1GB
 - CPU: 0.25 vCPU
-- Container dependencies to ensure proper startup sequence
+- Container dependencies to ensure the API starts before the web container
 - Health checks for the API container
+- Task execution role for pulling ECR images

 ## Development Environment